Eschatologue/CM_wiki/docs/class/cleric/trickery.md

 ### Level 3: Blessing of the Trickster

 As a **:rsc-a: Magic**{ .rsc } action, you can choose yourself or a willing creature within 30 feet of yourself to gain Advantage on Dexterity (Stealth) checks.
-This blessing lasts until you finish a Long Rest or until you use this feature again.
+This blessing lasts until you finish a **:rest-long: Long Rest** or until you use this feature again.

 ### Level 3: Invoke Duplicity